jbusfield/AV_UEVR/README.md

 # AV_UEVR
-A VR first person mode for Avowed using UEVR
+A VR first person mod for Avowed using UEVR